Movie Where Scarlett Johansson Is A Robot?

 Q: What is artificial intelligence (AI)?

-A: Artificial intelligence refers to the development of computer systems capable of performing tasks that typically require human intelligence.
-AI can include various capabilities, such as speech recognition, problem-solving, learning, and decision-making.
+A: Artificial intelligence refers to the development of computer systems capable of performing tasks that typically require human intelligence, such as speech recognition, problem-solving, and learning.

 Q: What is emotional intelligence?

-A: Emotional intelligence refers to the ability to recognize, understand, and manage emotions, both in oneself and others.
-It involves skills such as empathy, self-awareness, and effective communication.
+A: Emotional intelligence refers to the ability to recognize, understand, and manage one’s own emotions and the emotions of others.
+It involves empathy, self-awareness, and effective communication.